zio/zio/docs/datatypes/core/zio/error-management.md

 // e2
 ```

-The above program just prints the `e2`, which is lossy.
-The `e2` is not the primary cause of failure.
+The above program just prints the `e2` while it is not the primary cause of failure.
+That is why we say the `try`/`catch` model is lossy.

 In ZIO, all the errors will still be reported.
 So even though we are only able to catch one error, the other ones will be reported which we have full control over them.
 They don't get lost.